ethz-gtc/npc-engine/README.md

 Directory [`scenario-lumberjacks`](scenario-lumberjacks/)

-The research code used in the paper *Leveraging efficient planning and lightweight agent definition: a novel path towards emergent narrative* by Raymond et al, 2020.
+The research code used in the paper [*Leveraging efficient planning and lightweight agent definition: a novel path towards emergent narrative* by Raymond et al, 2020](https://www.research-collection.ethz.ch/handle/20.500.11850/439084).
+This domain features two lumberjacks whose value function is the total collected wood logs.
+There is no explicit communication between these two agents, but because they plan for each others, a theory of mind emerges.

 To see a basic run of this scenario, use the following command: